inbo/niche_vlaanderen/docs/installation.rst

 ========================
 Rather than using the provided environment file, you may want to install the packages yourself, eg if you want to work with specific versions for another package.
-This is currently not the recommended installation as some versions of gdal provided by conda have a bug (with a workaround (:ref:`missing_gcs`).
+This is currently not the recommended installation as it requires setting an environment variable for opening some grid files.
+(See :ref:`missing_gcs` for instructions).

 .. code-block:: default